sbatson5/imposter-syndrome-blog/content/posts/2019-05-21---Working-In-Ember.md

 We, as a community, don't love Ember because we think it will be the framework to rule them all.
 It is 100% ok if Ember's market share isn't rapidly growing (although it can be worrisome when it continues to shrink).

-# The issues with learning Ember
+## The issues with learning Ember

-Ember has a reputation for having a steep learning curve and I think that was definitely true when I learned Ember(ish) years ago.
+Ember has a reputation for having a steep learning curve and I think that was definitely true when I learned Ember 4(ish) years ago.
 There wasn't a lot of documentation and the documentation we did have at the time was a bit contrived.

 But that's not the case any more!